AnuroopVJ/GPT-Style-Transformer/README.md

 | Output | Linear projection → logit over vocabulary |
 | Parameters (approx.) | ~6.7M (dominated by embedding tables) |

-> **Note:** The model contains one attention block with a residual connection but **no position-wise feedforward network (FFN)**.
-This departs from the standard transformer block described in Vaswani et al. (2017).
-A full transformer block would add a two-layer MLP after the attention sub-layer.

 ---